vovoka-path/practice-translate/PLAN.md

 ## How I will been creating this app.

 + This plan - 0:20
-+ Application mockup
++ Application mockup - 0:20
-+ Connection to Firebase
++ data/present-simple.js - 0:20
 + index.html
++ index.js
 + style.css
-+ index.js
 + Test
 + Refactoring
 + Deploy